 Research & AI in Higher Education

 While this guide primarily addresses teaching and learning, it’s important to acknowledge AI’s emerging role in academic research.
 AI-powered tools are also going to have potential impact in research with tools claiming to enhance efficiency in data collection, analysis, and interpretation.
-However, as noted thoroughout such advancements should not compromise research quality or reliability.
+However, as noted throughout such advancements should not compromise research quality or reliability.
 This section doesn’t endorse specific tools but aims to inform educators about their potential research applications.

 UNESCO’s “Guidance for Generative AI in Education and Research” offers valuable insights into responsibly integrating AI in research.
-It emphasises human agency and the importance of using AI tools to genuinely enhanceresearch effectiveness.
+It emphasises human agency and the importance of using AI tools to genuinely enhance research effectiveness.

 Unesco diagram on possible uses of ChatGPT in the research process.
 Writing up, Data Analysis, Research Design, Data Collection